How we communicate.

-Yes, we do write content, but it depends on the industry.
 We know what we're qualified to write and what we aren't, and we will let you know either way.
 We do look over content for obvious errors, but we are not professional editors.
 However, we work with professional editors, whose information we are able to provide to clients, if the client elects to have that service.
 They invoice clients directly, and their services are not included in any Potterton quote.

 Website Privacy Policies

 Privacy policies are pretty standard for most websites, but we are not legal professionals and therefore do not provide privacy policies for clients.
 However, we can point you in the right direction and make sure the content is on your website.
 It's never too late, so if you don't have one now, consider putting one in place today.

 We do on a case-by-case basis.
 It is often easier and more cost effective to start with a new website than to fix an existing site.
 If an update to an existing site is all you need, please contact us to discuss your project and we will determine if we're a good fit for your project.